Code of Conduct

 Prior to re-entry, the offending party will need to submit a statement acknowledging what they did, why their actions were hurtful to the group, what they’ve learned, and how they’re working on continued improvement.

-Misman will notify the kennel the date when someone will be returning.
+Mismanagement will notify the kennel the date when someone will be returning.

 The offending party returns with one more strike left.